Skullcap Benefits

 Q: What are the skullcap benefits?

-A. Skullcap is traditionally used as a relaxant and has been shown to be effective in reducing anxiety and insomnia.
+A. Skullcap is traditionally used as a relaxant and has been shown to be effective in reducing anxiety and insomnia and symptoms of ADHD.
 Skullcap is also sometimes used to treat seizures.

 Q: Are there any side effects of skullcap?